rcc-uchicago/user-guide/docs/getting-started.md

 https://rcc.uchicago.edu/accounts-allocations -->

 ## What is RCC?
 The University of Chicago Research Computing Center (RCC) is the home of multiple professionally managed high-performance computing clusters.
-In particular, Midway2, Midway3, Midway3-AMD, DaLI, Beagle3, MidwaySSD, and Skyway constitute the core of the RCC’s advanced computational infrastructure.
+In particular, Midway2, Midway3, Midway3-AMD, MidwaySSD, DaLI, Beagle3, GM4, and Skyway constitute the core of the RCC’s advanced computational infrastructure.

-Remember, DaLI and Midway2 share a lot of options.
+Remember, DaLI and Midway2 share a lot of resources.
 Midway3, Midway3-AMD, and Beagle3 also are closely interconnected.
 In this user guide, we distinguish between these clusters whenever there are system-specific differences.

 ### Midway2, Midway3, and Midway3-AMD
 Midway2 was introduced in 2016 as the successor to the RCC's first HPC cluster, Midway.
 Four years later, in 2021, the Midway3 and Midway3-AMD clusters were brought online.